RichardForshaw/resume/Description.md

 Gotcha: If you want to use the `**/*` glob to copy the whole directory as the output artifact it needs to be quoted: `"**/*"`.

+Gotcha: Because we are deploying to a public Web-site S3 bucket, you need to turn off encryption, otherwise no-one will be able to read it!

 Downside: When debugging CodeBuild and the `buildspec.yml` file, it can be a bit painful as you will need to keep uploading your source ZIP file and invoking CodeBuild to check the output.
 However there is the ability to run the build locally.

 ### Integrating with CodePipeline

+Integration with CodePipeline is simple; you just have to change the `Source` and `Artifact` types to be `CODEPIPELINE` and it just works.
+CodePipeline takes care of passing the artefacts between stages.
+Note that you still need a deployment stage because CodeBuild will not longer write to your chosen artifact deployment bucket - instead it passes it on to CodePipeline.

+The service role becomes slightly simpler in this case as CodeBuild no longer needs to access anything other than the artifact bucket.

 ## Future: